Posts by Sharon Jaynes

 There.
 I said it.

-Paul wrote: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose” (Romans 8:28 NIV).
-But what does “all things” mean?
+What does God mean by “all things” anyway?
 I looked it up in my Greek dictionary and guess what it means—it means “all things.”
 I was hoping for something a little different.

 Read More